Braid (video game): Awards

 In addition to winning the Independent Games Festival award in 2006 during its design, Braid was selected by GameSpot for their 2008 awards in "Best Original Downloadable Console Game", "Best Platformer", and "Best Licensed Music", and by Official Xbox Magazine for their 2008 awards of "Xbox Live Arcade Game of the Year", "Best Soundtrack", and "Best Ending" and one of their "Indisputably Incredible Runners-ups to Game of the Year".
-Braid was awarded the "Casual Game of the Year" at the 12th Annual Academy of Interactive Arts & Sciences Awards.
+Braid was awarded with "Casual Game of the Year" (along with a nomination for "Outstanding Innovation in Gaming") at the 12th Annual Interactive Achievement Awards.
 Braid was nominated for five Xbox Live Arcade 2008 awards, winning one award in the category of "Best Innovation".
 MacWorld included Braid in its 2009 Game Hall of Fame.
 IGN named Braid the 8th best Xbox Live Arcade game in a September 2010 listing, and the 25th best PlayStation 3 game in a September 2013 listing.